 Digitalliteracy.gov.
 Lesson Plans – How to each more effectively using google.
 Picking the right search terms Beginner Pick the best words to use in academic searching, whether students are beginning with a full question or a topic of just a few words.

-Here are some recently added bits and pieces: Attribution License » 89205806 photos (See more) Attribution-NoDerivs License » 19,763,367 photos (See more) Attribution-NonCommercial-NoDerivs License » 110097848 photos (See more) Creative Commons.
+Here are some recently added bits and pieces: Attribution License » 89205806 photos (See more) Attribution-NoDerivs License » 23565894 photos (See more) Attribution-NonCommercial-NoDerivs License » 110097848 photos (See more) Creative Commons.
 ScienceNews for Students.
 Daily news articles, blogs and biweekly magazine covering all areas of science.
 MLA Formatting and Style Guide.
 Summary: MLA (Modern Language Association) style is most commonly used to write papers and cite sources within the liberal arts and humanities.

 This resource, updated to reflect the MLA Handbook (8th ed.), offers examples for the general format of MLA research papers, in-text citations, endnotes/footnotes, and the Works Cited page.
 How to cite a website in MLA.
 Youtube: MLA In-Text Citations (Step-by-Step Guide) Evaluating the Credibility of Your Sources.
 Remember, your use of sources is a means of supporting the argument you make.

 You can undertake brief on-line research into the author.
 Is the piece timely and appropriate for its field?
 In some disciplines, material can become outdated very swiftly.
 For whom is the source written?
 Is the intended audience a scholarly one?
 Will you use the source as a primary or secondary text?
 Make Your Images Interactive.
 Photo editor online / free image editing direct in your browser - Pixlr.com.
 YouTube.
 PowToon, free business presentation software animated video maker and PowerPoint alternative.
 Free Website Builder.
 Weebly: Drag and Drop Website Builder.
 What Your Students Really Need to Know About Digital Citizenship.

 Find out why cyberbullying is different from traditional bullying, what you can do to prevent it, and how you can report it when it happens.
-What is Cyberbullying?
-Cyberbullying is bullying that takes place using electronic technology.
-Examples of cyberbullying include mean text messages or emails, rumors sent by email or posted on social networking sites, and embarrassing pictures, videos, websites, or fake profiles.
-Prevent Cyberbullying Parents and kids can prevent cyberbullying.
 Youtube: Delete Cyber Bullying.
 Tool or Weapon?
 Addressing Cyberhate in the Classroom.
 One of the most newsworthy incidents this summer was the tragic murder of nine African American parishioners in Charleston, South Carolina.